abtaf25/delta-demo/README.md

 # delta-demo
-A demo for git and github class
+A demo for git and github class.